thomasantony/enjomitch-orbiter/TopoMapMFD/doc/readme.txt

 Warning: This MFD is experimental and works only for Orbiter BETA!
 The only setting that make the MFD possible to work is Jarmonik's DirectX9 client in windowed mode.

+Look in the Scenarios dir for some interesting landmarks.